microsoft/FeatureManagement-Dotnet/examples/BlazorServerApp/README.md

 }
 ```

-The `"BrowserEnhancement"` feature is enabled when the user is using any of the allowed browsers, in this case, the Edge browser.
+The `"BrowserEnhancement"` feature is enabled when the user is using the allowed browsers, in this example, the Edge browser.
 If the `"BrowserEnhancement"` feature is on, the color of the top bar will be dark blue.
 Otherwise, it will be white.

 The `"Beta"` feature uses the [`Targeting`](https://github.com/microsoft/FeatureManagement-Dotnet?tab=readme-ov-file#targeting) filter to evaluate when to activate.
 The `"Guests"` group, consisting of the unauthenticated users, will be excluded from the audience.
 Other users will have 50% chance to fall into the default rollout.
 When the `"Beta"` feature is enabled, the **BETA** content will be displayed.